Funds see no silver bullet in short-selling ban

 "Putting a little Band-Aid on a wound that needs many stitches won't solve the issue.
 All that it'll do is reduce the credibility of the person who had the Band-Aid idea," said Pedro de Noronha, managing partner at hedge fund manager Noster Capital.

-By 0800 GMT, French lender Societe Generale (SOGN.PA) was trading down 0.6 percent, while Spain's BBVA (BBVA.MC) was 1 percent lower and Italy's Intesa Sanpaolo (ISP.MI) was flat.
+By 9 a.m., French lender Societe Generale was trading down 0.6 percent, while Spain's BBVA was 1 percent lower and Italy's Intesa Sanpaolo was flat.

 Mutual fund managers have exited bank stocks and bonds in droves in recent weeks to counter a repeat of the blistering criticisms that they responded too slowly to the vagaries of 2008, losing their clients billions of euros in the process.